othmanlutfii/sp2/README.md

 - **Historical Data Visualization**: Users can visualize historical stock price data to gain insights into stock performance over time.
 - **Sentiment Analysis (Temporarily Disabled)**: The platform includes a sentiment analysis feature that provides insights into market sentiment based on Twitter data.
 However, this feature is currently disabled.

-## Getting Started

-To run the SP2 application on your local machine, follow these steps: